Reviews You Can Rely On

 Credit: Maggie Brandenburg

-How We Test Women's Daypacks
+How We Tested

 We've been testing, retesting, and testing updated versions of daypacks for years now, in addition to over 400 top-ranked backpacks of all types.
 Each season, we scour the market for exciting new models and updates on our favorites to put to the test.
-We then spend hundreds of hours outside with these bags, putting them through our scores of tests and intense scrutiny.
-We tested bags in mountain ranges, national parks, cities, and airports across the US and internationally.
-All while taking note of their comfort, assessing their versatility, gauging how easy they are to use, and meticulously looking over their build for signs of wear or weak points.
+We then spend hundreds of hours outside with these bags, putting them through scores of tests and intense scrutiny.
+We tested bags in mountain ranges, national parks, cities, and airports across the US and internationally, all while taking note of their comfort, assessing their versatility, gauging how easy they are to use, and meticulously looking them over for signs of wear or weak points.
 No matter what you need your daypack to do, we've found the perfect model to match your lifestyle.
 Get the full scoop on our testing processes in our How We Test article.

 Our testing of women's daypacks is divided across five rating metrics: